scaleoutsean/sfc/README.md

   - Volume properties - needed for performance monitoring and storage management purposes
   - Volume performance - performance monitoring is one of top use cases
 - Medium and low frequency data: metrics that do not need to be collected every 60 seconds are collected at much higher intervals
   - Everything else including experimental metrics
   - **NOTE:** when you build dashboards from these measurements, set dashboard time interval to 60 minutes (or longer) and wait, as you may otherwise see "No data" in Grafana until 61 minutes have passed.
 Or create a two tiered dashboard system (see [dashboards.md](./docs/dashboards.md) for details)
-- Because of different schedules and tasks, any stuck task (e.g. during MVIP failover) will fail on its own while others may fail or succeed on their own.
-Before (HCI Collector) a stuck task would stall all metrics gathering
+- Because of different schedules and tasks, any stuck task (e.g. during MVIP fail-over) will fail on its own while others may fail or succeed on their own.
+Before (HCI Collector) a stuck task would stall all metrics gathering.
+In SFC v2, only one scheduled task can be active, so even if you're collecting on too short a schedule, failed collections will be logged and no second collection will start until the previous has finished

 ## Dependencies